If I asked you to think of the word “flexible” what comes to mind? Are you touching your toes? Doing a split? In a yoga class doing downward dog?

 Psychological flexibility is the cornerstone to healthy, stable living.
 Any extreme form of thinking or behaving is a big red flag of a deeper issue to mental health professionals.
 Psychological rigidity is a growing problem in our society and tends to present in people who have personality disorders (or traits thereof).

 In counseling, rigidity refers to an obstinate inability to yield or a refusal to appreciate another person’s viewpoint or emotions characterized by a lack of empathy.
 If you cannot empathize or relate to another person’s point of view this may be something to speak with a professional counselor about as empathy is the cornerstone of healthy interpersonal relationships.
-Psychological inflexibility often appears in people who have personality disorders.

 In assessing clients for different psychological disorders, polarized thinking and behavior are two ways therapists can uncover a client’s true self, which oftentimes a client is strongly inclined to hide.